Cloud-Computing-Spring-2025/hands-on-3-mapreduce-word-count-using-map-reduce-ramisha99/README.md

     docker cp resourcemanager:/opt/hadoop-3.2.1/share/hadoop/mapreduce/output/ shared-folder/output/
     ```
 3. Commit and push to your repo so that we can able to see your output

+### Challenges Faced & Solutions
+Understanding how the docker and hadoop architecture works is very important.

+### Sample Input and Expected Output
+input-

+Hello world
+Hello Hadoop
+Hadoop is powerful
+Hadoop is used for big data

+output-
+Hadoop 3
+Hello 2
+is 2
+used 1
+for 1
+big 1
+data 1
+powerful 1
+world 1